vikramnayyar/house-price-forecasting-for-america/README.md

 ## Goal
 This work was performed as a personal project and is based on the dataset available on Zillow.
 The motivation was to accurately forecast the American house prices.

-An app forecasting the house prices, provides an intuitive means for identifying suitable properties.
-This provides a trust in customers decision.
+An app forecasting the house prices, provides an intuitive means for identifying suitable property.
+This provides a trust in customers decision and validates current house price.
 The app will be utilized by the customers seeeking real-estate purchase.

 ## System Environment